bayareawebpro/laravel-micro.js/docs/error-handling.md

 app.errorHandler(MyErrorHandlerClass)
 ```

-You can set the container error handler to a class or callback, (disabled by default).
+You can set the container error handler to a class instance, (disabled by default).

 ## Error Handler